conorbailey90/Linux-Server-Configuration/README.md

 ```
 - Press `CTRL+C` and deactivate the virtual environment with: `deactivate`

-## Set up and enable a virtual host
+## Set up and enable a virtual host and virtual environment

 - Add the following line in `/etc/apache2/mods-enabled/wsgi.conf` file to use Python 3:
 ```